Diagnostic Imaging at Black River Medical Center

 The exam takes approximately 30 minutes.
 This allows for preparation as well as time for the computer to generate the image.
 Exam time may vary significantly depending on the nature of the study and other factors.

-You will be met by a licensed CT technologist whose primary concern is your care and well-being.
+You will be met by a registered CT technologist whose primary concern is your care and well-being.
 Our technologists have completed a rigorous course of education and training, and work under close supervision of our radiologists.
 Prior to the start of the CT exam the technologist will explain the procedure to you and take a brief history.
 After your history is reviewed, you will be positioned on the examination table.
 It is important for you to be comfortable, because even the slightest movement can blur the picture and result in the need for repeated scans.
 You will be moved into the circular gantry.
 The technologist will have you in full view at all times and be in constant communication via two-way microphones.
 During the time in the scanner, you will hear the humming of the equipment as it produces images.
 The patient may also feel slight movement of the table as it prepares for the next scan.

 CT scans allow radiologists to look inside your body to ensure all internal bones and soft tissues, including organs and muscles are working properly, so that if disease or abnormalities exist your doctor will be able to make appropriate and timely treatment recommendations.
 CT scans are also often used during cancer treatments to monitor the effectiveness of different treatments in a patient’s care.